nyyManni/msdfgl/README.md

 - There are strange artifacs all over the bitmaps, need to figure out where do they come from.
 - Cross-platform compilation
 - Edge-coloring for teardrop with 1 or 2 segments
-- Support for cubic segments
+- Support for cubic segments (doesn't seem to be too common in .ttf fonts)
 - Kerning
 - Unit testing
+- Letter 'l' in Liberation fails to render.
+- Maybe render several fonts to same buffer if there is space?
+- Anti-aliasing in the default renderer
+- Glyph metadata tree needs cleanup and leaks memory